stateful/docs.runme.dev/docs/getting-started.md

 Ever wondered if there is a better way of experiencing READMEs; forget copy&pasting into terminals?
 Skip right to dessert, and enjoy Runme sweetness to streamline reading, running, and editing or markdown docs.

+Runme strives to provide a great experience right out of the box.
+Please continue to learn how to get the most out of our docs via Runme.
+Please don't be surprised if Runme's docs prompt you to use Runme.
+Learning by using is very effective.

 # Your First Runme

 You can get started in one click with the following badge: